-The Mortgages conform to the credit, appraisal and underwriting guidelines established by Freddie Mac, except to the extent that certain of such guidelines have been modified or waived in connection with the purchase of specific Mortgages.
-These guidelines are designed to determine the value of the real property securing a Mortgage, the creditworthiness of the borrower, and, in the case of real property securing a Multifamily Mortgage, the ability of the rental income from the property to support the payments on the Mortgage and the quality of management of the mortgaged property.
+The Mortgages conform to the credit, appraisal and underwriting guidelines established by Freddie Mac.
+These guidelines are designed to determine the value of the real property securing the Mortgage; the creditworthiness of the borrower; and, in the case of real property securing a Multifamily Mortgage, the ability of the rental income from the property to support the payments on the Mortgage and the quality of management of the mortgaged property.